-3. BrightSpace Participation:

-- Practicum classes are graded based on an A-F scale, effective Fall 2017 semester.
-This is different than the Pass/No Credit or Pass/Fail grading scales we have used in the previous semesters.
+- A Ministry Project Progress Report - A completed Supervisor Evaluation Form - A completed Self Evaluation Form - Submission of the Ministry Project, with accompanying Cover Sheet - 3.
+BrightSpace Participation: Practicum courses are graded on an A-F scale.
+This is different than the Pass/No Credit or Pass/Fail grading scales we have used in previous years.
 Please understand that the practicum course should be treated as a normal course with credit and grades given based upon assignments completed.
-The new format also consists of timelines built into the course in which certain assignments must be submitted daily/weekly, instead of allowing everything to be turned in by the last day of the semester. - 4.
-Finances: The new practicum courses are still free to extension site students.
-You will be initially charged for the course and then have that charge "scholarshipped" back to you by the end of the semester. - 5.
-Course Sequencing: These courses are meant to be taken in order.
-Essentially each preceding course will serve as a prerequisite for the course(s) that follow.
-For students enrolled in an associate program, they will only have to take Extension Site Practicum I IV.
-For students enrolled in bachelor program, they need to take all 8 practicums in order.
-The only exception will be for students who may be graduating before they have an opportunity to complete 8 semesters of a practicum.
-Beginning in the 2018-2019 school year, students can take PMIN 4513 in their final semester, even if they have not taken all other practicums previously.
-This exception will apply for all students in their final semester of study, Spring 2018 and beyond.
+Timelines are built into the course in which certain assignments must be submitted, instead of allowing everything to be turned in by the last day of the semester. - 4.
+Finances: Practicum courses are free to extension site students.
+You will initially be charged for the course and then have that charge "scholarshipped" back to you by the end of the semester.